Amzani/product-api-first/README.md

 > The state machine diagram will help you to identify the main REST ressources and their relations.

-Task: In this step we extend an existing state diagrams for the proposed API.
+*TASK*: In this step we extend an existing state diagrams for the proposed API.
 Each box in the diagram represents a possible representation.
 You can use arrows to indicate transitions from one box to the next.

 ![Product API](./product_draw.png)